watsonfellowship/watson-51/_fellows/divya-gudur.md

 ---

-I explored community organizing efforts against air pollution in Australia, South Korea, Mongolia, Vietnam, and Chile.
+I explored community organizing efforts against air pollution.
 In each country, I investigated the sociopolitical, cultural, and physical causes, impacts, and solutions to air pollution threats to ultimately understand how citizens across cultures mobilize their communities for lasting change.